 "An advocate can support you and help you with any hurdles that may come up in this process."

-- Inform them of options available under the sexual harassment policy (i.e., informal resolution or formal investigation).
+Inform them of options available under the policy (i.e., supportive measures, formal grievance process, or adaptable resolution).

-- Provide notice of the allegations to OSMRC or the Office of Equal Opportunity and Diversity within two business days.
+Provide notice of the allegations to OSMRC within two business days.

-- Provide notice of the allegations to the senior human resources leadership representative of the unit in which the alleged behavior occurred or, when incidents do not occur within a unit, notify the senior human resources leadership representative of the accused individual.
+In cases involving an employee Respondent, provide notice of the allegations to the senior human resources leadership representative of the unit in which the alleged behavior occurred or, when incidents do not occur within a unit, notify the senior human resources leadership representative of the Respondent.

 It is common to be uncertain about how much and what type of assistance it is appropriate to provide.
-For example, you may want "to get to the bottom of it" or confront the accused individual, especially if the accused is someone with whom you are acquainted or if you feel a personal connection with the victim/survivor.
+For example, you may want "to get to the bottom of it" or confront the Respondent, especially if they are someone with whom you are acquainted or if you feel a personal connection with the person who disclosed.
 Resist this inclination.

-You may be able to provide essential and immediate assistance by providing an accommodation, like an extension on an assignment or an excused absence from class.
+You may be able to provide essential and immediate assistance by providing an accommodation or other supportive measure.
 If someone needs more than you are able to provide or feel comfortable providing, don't hesitate to contact OSMRC.
-We often work with employees who are trying to assess what constitutes a reasonable accommodation.
+We often work with employees who are trying to assess what constitutes a reasonable request for flexibility.